it3xl/git-repo-sync/README.md

-# git-sync
+# gitSync

+## git repositories mirroring

-**git-sync** is an automated synchronization of two remote Git repositories with auto conflict solving.
+**gitSync** is an automated synchronization of two remote Git repositories with auto conflict solving.

 ## Scenarios of usage